3 Evidence-Based Massages For Weight Loss

 Cellulite is mainly found in the thighs, hips, and abdominal area.
 It makes the skin look dimpled.
 And, getting rid of it can be a task.
 Thankfully, a skinfold massage can help get rid of cellulite.
 A vibrating device is used to massage the affected area.

 Vacuum massage is another non-invasive technique to reduce cellulite.
-It helps in collagen restructuring, releases tension in the muscles, improves skin elasticity, reduces skinfold thickness, increases collagen, and decreases muscle pain (15).
+It helps in collageni XA fibrous protein found in the skin and the connective tissues, which is responsible for improving skin health. restructuring, releases tension in the muscles, improves skin elasticity, reduces skinfold thickness, increases collagen, and decreases muscle pain (15).
 Go to a professional vacuum therapist to do this massage.

 2. Lymphatic Massage For Weight Loss